-Salmon and other big game fish bring another dimension of power and aggressiveness to fly fishing.
-While you will encounter different species of salmon with varying degrees of size and strength, let’s just say it’s not a job for your trout rod.
+Salmon, and other big game fish such as steelhead and stripers, make their runs with power and aggressiveness.
+While different species vary in size and strength, let’s just say it’s not a job for your trout rod.
 Unless of course you’re in the market for a new one!
-Here are the best salmon and big game fly rods you can count on.
+Here are the best fly rods for salmon and big game you can count on.

-However, fishing for salmon and other large game such as tarpon and muskie demand much higher performance from your rod.
-Losing a trout is one thing, but losing a trophy fish is another and you don’t want to be short handed right when the great moment arrives.
+Losing a trout is one thing, but losing a trophy fish is another (described by one angler as “worse than being fired from your dream job, or dropped by your girlfriend in front of your friends!”).
+You just don’t want to be short handed right when the great moment arrives.